Kim Petras

-Kim Petras (/'pɛtrəs/, [ˈpeːtʁas]; born 27 August 1992) is a German singer and songwriter based in Los Angeles, California.
+Kim Petras (/'pɛtrəs/, [ˈpeːtʁas]; born 27 August 1992) is a German pop singer and songwriter based in Los Angeles.
 Between 2016 and 2020, she released music as an independent artist under her own imprint, BunHead Records, before signing with Amigo and Republic Records in 2021.

 Petras began recording music as a teenager.
-She independently released her debut international single, "I Don't Want It at All", in 2017.
-Several of her singles that followed—"Feeling of Falling", "Heart to Break", and "1, 2, 3 Dayz Up"—charted on Billboard's Dance/Electronic Songs chart.
-In 2019, Petras independently released her debut album, Clarity, and her second studio album, Turn Off the Light.
+Prior to releasing a full-length project, she independently released various singles from 2017 to 2019, including "I Don't Want It at All", "Heart to Break" and "1, 2, 3 Dayz Up", and has coined this series of singles as "Era 1".
+Several of these singles charted on Billboard's Dance/Electronic Songs chart.
+In 2019, Petras independently released her first two full-length projects, Clarity and Turn Off the Light.

 Petras signed with Republic Records in 2021 and released the EP Slut Pop, her first project with Republic, the following year.
 Petras's collaborative 2022 single "Unholy" with Sam Smith topped charts internationally, including the UK Singles Chart and the Billboard Hot 100, making her the first openly transgender solo artist to reach number one in the United States.
-Petras was the first openly transgender artist to receive a Grammy Award for Best Pop Duo/Group Performance for "Unholy" in 2023 and the second transgender woman to win a Grammy following Wendy Carlos.
+Petras won a Grammy Award for Best Pop Duo/Group Performance for "Unholy" in 2023, making her the second transgender woman to win a Grammy following Wendy Carlos.

 Early life

-Petras was born in Cologne, Germany.
-Her mother is a choreographer and artist, her father is an architect, and her older sister is also a singer.
-In 2006, Petras, then aged 13, appeared on a German television current affairs show in which she discussed her medical gender transition.
-At age 14, Petras appeared in a documentary and a talk show, in a push to get permission for early gender confirmation surgery at age 16, before the minimum age of 18 in Germany.
+Petras was born in Bonn, North Rhine-Westphalia.
+Her mother is a dancer and her father is an architect.
+The first song Petras wrote was "about this dude in second grade who didn't like me back".
+In 2006, Petras, then aged 13, appeared on a German television current-affairs show in which she discussed her medical gender transition.
+At age 14, she appeared in a documentary and a talk show, in a push to get permission for early sex reassignment surgery at age 16, before the minimum age of 18 in Germany.
 These appearances resulted in international media coverage of her transition, touting her as the "world's youngest transsexual".

-In September 2007, she was a model for a German chain of hair salons.
-Petras was evaluated by the head of the psychiatric unit at Frankfurt Hospital, Dr Bernd Meyenburg, and approved for gender confirmation surgery at 16 years old; Petras announced, in November 2008, that the surgery was completed.
-The Daily Telegraph claimed Petras was the youngest person in the world to have had that surgery at the time.
-About her surgery, she stated, "I was asked if I feel like a woman now – but the truth is I have always felt like a woman – I just ended up in the wrong body".
+In September 2007, Petras was a model for a German chain of hair salons.
+She was evaluated by the head of the psychiatric unit at Frankfurt Hospital, Bernd Meyenburg, and approved for gender-affirming surgery at 16 years old.
+In November 2008, Petras announced that the surgery was completed.
+The Daily Telegraph claimed that Petras was the youngest person in the world to have had that surgery at the time.
+Petras told The Telegraph a few months after the procedure: "I was asked if I feel like a woman now – but the truth is I have always felt like a woman – I just ended up in the wrong body."
+Petras learned English by watching videos of Britney Spears.

-In an interview with BuzzFeed, Petras said the first song she ever wrote was "about this dude in second grade who didn't like me back".